Skip to content

 LeftRight

 IDF spokesman Brig.
-Gen. Effie Defrin stated on camera: "He is not immune.
-We will pursue him, find him, and neutralise him" — referring to Mojtaba Khamenei, Iran's Supreme Leader 1.
-This is the first time an Israeli military official has publicly named a sitting head of state as an assassination target.
-Defrin is the same officer who disclosed operational plans extending through Passover and beyond , and who has emerged as the IDF's most forward-leaning public voice on the war's scope and duration.
+Gen. Effie Defrin stated on camera: 'He is not immune.
+We will pursue him, find him, and neutralise him,' referring to Mojtaba Khamenei.
+This is the first time an Israeli military official has publicly named the sitting Supreme Leader as an assassination target.

 After every ally he named for a Strait of Hormuz escort coalition formally refused, Trump said leaving NATO is 'something to think about.'
 Germany's foreign minister answered for the continent: 'We will not participate in this conflict.'